JoeyKL/swift-evolution/proposals/NNNN-delineation-by-line-break.md

 )
 ```

-If this is added for all comma separated lists, which would be good from a consistency standpoint, then generic parameterization would be included too, though multi-line expressions for these are very uncommon:
+If this is added for all comma separated lists, which would be good from a consistency standpoint, then generic parameterization would be included too, though multi-line expressions for these are very uncommon (to my knowledge):

 ```swift
 let strangeEmptyDictionary = Dictionary<